Injury and Illness Prevention Program (IIPP)

 • Encouraging employees to report potential safety issues anonymously.

-• Participate in a quarterly review of work-related injuries, illnesses, and near misses for root cause analysis in collaboration with Risk Management, EH&S, and Human Resources.
+• Participate in a quarterly review of work-related injuries, illnesses, and near misses for root cause analysis in collaboration with Risk Management, and Human Resources.

 • Maintaining a master electronic file of Safety Data Sheets (SDS).
 (If accessing from outside USF, make sure to use a VPN connection).